shivaverma/Orbit/README.md

 ### Author: [Shiva Verma](https://www.linkedin.com/in/shiva-verma/)

-The task is to hit the ball with paddle.
+The task is to take the ball on paddle.
 Inbuilt `turtle` library is used to create the environment.

 <img src=Paddle/wall.gif width="400">